At midday: TSX, Wall Street rise as bank stocks jump

+Enbridge Inc. fell 0.6 per cent to $54.77.
+On Wednesday the company said it would cut about 1,000 positions, or 6 per cent of its work force, after buying Spectra Energy Corp. of Houston, the first layoffs for the combined energy infrastructure company, the biggest in North America.

-Nine of the index’s 10 main groups rose.
+Nine of the index’s 10 main groups rose, with industrials gaining 0.9 percent as railroad stocks climbed, and consumer staples advancing 0.7 per cent.

-Financial stocks rose 1.29 per cent, including a 1.86-per-cent jump by Royal Bank of Canada and an increase of 1 per cent by Bank of Montreal.
+The materials group, which includes precious and base metals miners and fertilizer companies, lost 1.3 per cent.

 U.S. stocks were higher as investors snapped up beaten-down bank stocks, but remained cautious ahead of a vote on a healthcare bill that is seen as Mr. Trump’s first policy test.